manifolded/shannon-feature-selection/Shannon Entropy.md

-The core idea of this project is to explore using Shannon entropy, more precisely mutual information (MI), for feature selection.
+The core idea of this project is to explore using Shannon entropy, more precisely mutual information (MI), as a tool for feature selection.
 The fact that this exploration took place while analyzing the 2017 StackExchange developer survey dataset is merely incidental.

 I would be lying if I claimed that this project came about any way other than me deciding at the outset that I wanted to do something with Shannon entropy.
 I'm besotted; it's just so sexy.
 I figured Shannon entropy had to have some offspring that would be useful for comparing features.
-A little research showed that indeed there was, mutual information^2.
+A little research showed that indeed there is; it's called mutual information^2.
 I was elated.

 I make no claim that this is a thorough or complete investigation.
 I'm just reporting on a quick experiment I did for a bootcamp project.
 Nevertheless, I think you'll enjoy it.